-19. Rice Straw Tax Credit
+18. Rice Straw Tax Credit

-ACA 26-51-512 allows an income tax credit in the amount of \$15.00 for each ton of rice straw in excess of 500 tons that is purchased by an Arkansas taxpayer who is the end user of the straw (person who purchases and uses the straw for processing, manufacturing, generating energy or producing ethanol).
+ACA 26-51-512 allows an income tax credit in the amount of \$15.00 for each ton of rice straw in excess of 500 tons that is purchased by an Arkansas taxpayer who is the end user of the straw (person processing, manufacturing, generating energy or producing ethanol).
 The amount of the credit is limited to 50% of the income tax due for the tax year.